ryanczm/Analytic-Musings/_posts/2024-01-07-floating-storage.md

 <!-- <figcaption>Brent during the oil glut.</figcaption> -->
 </center>

 He states this problem of _optimal stopping_ is akin to calculating the value of an _American option_, which gives the owner the right to exercise any time before it's expiry date.
-This was the original paper I wished to replicate, but was unable to do so due the heavy focus on stochastic calculus and PDEs.
+This was the original paper I wished to replicate, but was unable to do so (yet!) due the heavy focus on stochastic calculus/PDEs.

+## Using AIS Data to Track Tankers in 2015

+Returning back to the main paper, rather than analytically model the choice with American options, they use AIS (Automatic Identification System) data from MarineTraffic of all dirty tankers on time-charter from October 2014 to August 2016.
+AIS is a tracking system via radio transceivers that tracks location and other key information about a ship, for fleet tracking, maritime security, and other purposes.

 <center>
 <img src="{{ site.imageurl }}/FloatingStorage/scatter.png" style="width:80%;"/>
 <!-- <figcaption>Brent during the oil glut.</figcaption> -->
 </center>

-Returning back to the main paper, rather than analytically model the choice with options, they use AIS data from MarineTraffic from 2014-2016.
-They then manually categorize tankers on time-charter into _storage only_, _storage & voyage_ and _transport_.
-A tanker is assigned _storage & voyage_ if it is laden & stationary.
-They measure this by labelling vessels with draught above 15m and speed below 6 knots as stationary.
-Plugging in the numbers into the excess profit formula, they calculate the profit for each vessel.
+The authors then manually categorize tankers on time-charter into _storage only_, _storage & voyage_ and _transport_.
+A tanker is assigned _storage & voyage_ if it has a draught above 15m (a laden tanker displaces more water) and a speed below 6 knots.
+They then plug numbers into calculate $\pi^{Excess}_{t}$ for each tanker and plot the results above.

 We can see it does look like positive excess profits over the alternative voyage-charter strategy still happens.
-Clearly, profits are to be made, and the question for firms is how to predict such opportunities in advance.
+Clearly, profits are to be made, and the question for firms is how to predict such opportunities, aka predicting contango term structure in advance.

 ## Conclusion

 To conclude, this post analyzes Regli's _Crude Oil Contango Arbitrage and the Floating Storage Decision_ 2019 paper.
 While not actually drawing any novel conclusion, the paper has exposed me to a framework of modelling floating storage arbitrage decisions.

-It has also made me more familiar with forward curve term structure and elementary freight concepts.
+It has also made me more familiar with forward curve term structure and elementary freight concepts like using FFAs to hedge risk (even though no numbers were mentioned in the paper).
 I especially liked the part on using satellite data to classify ship behavior.